 3.1 Main Ingredients

-- Challah: Slightly sweet, it holds custard well.
+- Challah: slightly sweet and holds custard ok.

-- French Bread: Offers a crusty outer layer and a fluffy inside.
+- French Bread: crusty outside with fluffy inside.

 3.2 Flavor Enhancers